s2l1/Headless-Samourai-Dojo/README.md

 Docker and Docker Compose are going to build the images and containers of your Dojo.
 This operation will take a few minutes (download and setup of all required software components).
 After completion, your Dojo will be launched and will be ready for connection to your "external" bitcoin full node on your ODROID.

-Monitor the progress made for the initialization of the database with this command displaying the logs of the tracker ./dojo.sh logs tracker

 ```
 $ cd ~/dojo_dir/docker/my-dojo
 $ ./dojo.sh install
 ```
-After successful install the following command should show containers as up.
+After successful install, exit the logs with CTRL+C, and start bitcoind.

+`$ bitcoind`

+**PLEASE NOTE TO START DOJO BEFORE BITCOIND EVERY TIME** otherwise the docker network is not created by dojo for bitcoind to bind to so it is ignored.

+Check that all containers are up.

 `$ docker-compose ps`

+Monitor the progress made for the initialization of the database with this command.
+It is scanning your external bitcoind node.
+This will take about an hour to complete.
+./dojo.sh logs tracker

 Remember that bitcoind is running externally.
 ```
 $ ./dojo.sh logs bitcoind
 > Command not supported for your setup.
 > Cause: Your Dojo is using an external bitcoind
 ```
 Did Tor bootstrap 100%?
 `./dojo.sh logs tor`

-Exit the logs with CTRL+C when the syncing of the database has completed.
+ when the syncing of the database has completed.

 Retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo ./dojo.sh onion